 Reporting Process

-3. Enter qualifying activity hours by category (employment, training, education, vocational rehab, community service, parent/guardian of a Medicaid-enrolled child under 6)
+Record qualifying activity hours by type: employment, training, education, vocational rehab, community service, or being the parent or guardian of a Medicaid-enrolled child under 6.

 Reporting Schedule